pfeilbr/brianpfeil.com/content/post/generated-aws-service-catalog-playground.md

     * access to portfolios is via IAM users, groups, roles
 * IT administrator creates products and portfolios and grants access
 * End user accesses products and deploys them
-* approved self-service products from Solution Factory
+* example use cases: approved self-service products from Solution Factory
-    * e.g. Oracle RDS DB with all security, tags, etc. in place
     * e.g. static web site.
 S3 + CloudFormation + WAF + ACM (certificate) + Route 53 (hosted zone, domain)
+    * e.g. Oracle RDS DB with all security, tags, etc. in place
-* ** you can include/reference existing product(s) in your product cloudformation template.
-This allows for modular composition and nesting.
+* can include/reference existing product(s) in your product cloudformation template.
+This *enables modular composition and nesting*.

 ---

-**Launch constraint**
+## Example Use Case | Static Website

+The following is a simple example of a "Static Website" product for the service catalog.
+It's an S3 bucket with website enabled for it.
+This product is purposely kept simple to keep the focus on Service Catalog, but a product can be make up of anything that can be expressed via a [CloudFormation](https://aws.amazon.com/cloudformation/) template.

+---

+**Define Launch Constraint**

 the IAM role the cloudformation stack provisioning runs under